Miretz/my_sfml_template/README.md

 \
 Tested on:
 - Windows 10 with MinGW & Clang
-- MacOS with GCC
+- MacOS with GCC & Clang
-- Ubuntu with GCC